rippedpiracy/docs/Literature/e-books.md

 ---
 title: e-Books
-description: A compilation of good sites to download ebooks
+description: A comprehensive list of sites to download eBooks.
 ---

 <sub>Use an ebook manager like [Calibre](https://calibre-ebook.com/) to manage and convert your ebooks, it provides a good interface.</sub>